Skip to main content

 • These variables need to match GraphQL variables referenced inside the fragment.

-• However, only the variables that are intended to change for the refetch request need to be specified; any variables referenced by the fragment that are omitted from this input will fall back to using the value specified in the original parent query.
+• If the fragment key is non-optional, only the variables that are intended to change for the refetch request need to be specified; any variables referenced by the fragment that are omitted from this input will fall back to using the value specified in the original parent query.
 So for example, to refetch the fragment with the exact same variables as it was originally fetched, you can call refetch({}).

 • options: [Optional] options object